Antoine Louis

-Louis published numerous articles on surgery, including several biographies of surgeons who died in his lifetime.
-He also published the surgical aphorisms of Dutch physician Herman Boerhaave (1668–1738).

 Louis is credited with designing a prototype of the guillotine.
 For a period of time after its invention, the guillotine was called a louisette.
-However, it was later named after French physician Joseph Ignace Guillotin (1738–1814), whose advocacy of a more humane method of capital punishment prompted the guillotine's design.
+However, it was later named after French physician Joseph Ignace Guillotin, whose advocacy of a more humane method of capital punishment prompted the guillotine's design.

+Louis published numerous articles on surgery, including several biographies of surgeons who died in his lifetime.
+He also published the surgical aphorisms of Dutch physician Herman Boerhaave.
 The "angle of Louis" is another name for the sternal angle, which is the point of junction between the manubrium and the body of the sternum.